MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

   A key property of this mechanism is limiting the grant to cases explicitly allowed by the RP with the FedCM permissions policy, enforcing a per-frame control for the RP and preventing passive surveillance by the IdP beyond the capabilities that FedCM already grants.

-- **COOP value noopener-allow-popups.** Some origins can contain different applications with different levels of security requirements.
+- **COOP value `noopener-allow-popups`.** Some origins can contain different applications with different levels of security requirements.
 In those cases, it can be beneficial to prevent scripts running in one application from being able to open and script pages of another same-origin application.

   In such cases, it can be beneficial for a document to ensure its opener can't script it, even if the opener document is a same-origin one.
 The `noopener-allow-popups` Cross-Origin-Opener-Policy value lets documents define that behavior.